View

 Strategic funding, innovation, and resilience shape the journey from an initial idea to a startup's success.
 Understanding the nuances of each stage of a startup—from pre-seed to exit—helps entrepreneurs secure the necessary capital to scale their operations into a successful business.

-This journey emphasises the importance of aligning growth ambitions with financial planning, where adaptability and a clear vision are paramount.
+This journey emphasises the importance of aligning growth ambitions with financial planning, where adaptability and a clear vision are key.

 Scott Kennedy